Jeremy Porter: 1987 EP (2019)

 Buck Owens' track "There Goes My Love," a staple of the live set on that tour.

+Dynamite Alley (2024)

+In September, 2024, Jeremy released Dynamite Alley (GTG Records), his first full-length solo album since Party of One in 2010.
+The album was recorded between March, 2023 and June 2024 by Jeremy and Tucos’ drummer Gabriel Doman, and featured contributions from GTG Labelmates The Wild Honey Collective, Drive-By Truckers’ keyboardist Jay Gonzales, The Regulars bassist Fritz Van Kosky, and several other friends and collaborators.
+The album came out on September 20 and a release show was held at Ziggy’s in Ypsilanti, Michigan, featuring the debut of The Jeremy Porter Band, with Van Kosky on bass and Dynamite Alley drummer David Below, as well as special guest Jake O’Riley on upright bass and Noreen Porter on castanets.

+Jeremy played over 25 solo-acoustic shows in the fall of 2024 supporting Dynamite Alley, hitting the Midwestern US, the Pacific Northwest, and the Western US, as well as Ontario, Quebec, and British Columbia Canada.
+The tour took Jeremy to several new markets including Seattle, Washington (where he was joined on stage by Joe Reineke from Alien Crime Syndicate and The Meices), Vancouver, British Columbia, Portland, Oregon.
+And Boise, Idaho, among others.

+On December 1, 2024, Jeremy released “Colorado Christmas,” a cover of a Nitty Ditty Dirt Band song, as a holiday single on GTG Records.
+The song was recorded during the Dynamite Alley sessions and the sound and artwork was inline with that project.
+The cover art is a photo of Jeremy as a 10-year old celebrating Christmas with his family at Colorado National Monument, near Grand Junction.
+The single was released to all digital and streaming platforms.

 Fidrych

 Shortly after The Offramps disbanded, Jeremy teamed up with OffRamps bassist Jason Bowes and Porchsleeper members front-man Brian Raleigh and drummer Steve Bekkala and formed Fidrych, named after Mark "The Bird" Fidrych, the Detroit Tigers’ eccentric pitcher from the late 1970s.
 Porter and Raleigh shared songwriting and guitar duties.
 Fidrych debuted at the 2009 Hamtramck Blowout after a warmup show in Kalamazoo, Michigan, the week before and would go on to play several shows around lower Michigan and a short run to Minneapolis where they played the Uptown Bar shortly before the iconic venue was razed and replaced by an Apple store.

 In 2010.
 Fidrych played just three shows, each in the Detroit area, and Porter focused on his solo-acoustic work in an effort to stay busy and active.
 Though the band never officially broke up and remain friends, they have not played since, and Raleigh and Bekkala have enjoyed a Porchsleeper reunion that started in 2014.